 3. Dissolvable scaffolds

 Each stent has advantages and disadvantages.
 One stent may be excellent in one clinical situation but a disaster in another.
 Drug eluting stents have a lower rate of renarrowing overtime compared to bare metal stents especially in patients with diabetes or narrow calibre coronary arteries (less than 2.75 mm in diameter).
 However, drug eluting stents require a minimum of 12 months of blood thinners.
 Bare metal stents require only 4 weeks.
 Dissolvable scaffolds are an evolving technology.

-This means most surgical procedures will need to be delayed for at least 6 months.
-If delaying surgery is not an option, a bare metal stent remains the best option for you.
+This means most surgical procedures will need to be delayed for at least 3 months.
+If delaying surgery is not an option, a bare metal stent or (drug eluting balloon) may be the best option for you.

 Fractional Flow Reserve or FFR